 - have completed teacher education studies at a tertiary institution outside Australia.

-- complete a teacher suitability assessment, measuring cognitive and emotional intelligence*
+- Completion of a teacher suitability assessment, measuring cognitive and emotional intelligence

-- be interviewed to validate the results from these assessments
+- participation in an interview to validate the results from these assessments

 Information and advice about the enhanced requirements for experienced teachers will be updated and available throughout the year.
 Make sure you sign up to be alerted of new information when it becomes available and explore the frequently asked questions.